apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 : DocumentNodeStore when running with Mongo would use `MongoBlobStore` by default unless a custom `BlobStore` is configured.
 In such scenario the size of in memory cache for the frequently used blobs can be configured via `blobCacheSize`.

+persistentCache
+: Default "" (an empty string, meaning disabled)
+: The persistent cache, which is stored in the local file system.

 Example config file